verryrw/react-dndkit-playground/README.md

 # React Drag & Drop with dnd-kit
-This repo represents a small feature of kanban app to drag a task from one column into another.
+This repo represents a small feature of kanban app to drag & drop a task from one column into another.

 ## How to use
 1. Clone the repo